 Our purposes for collecting Personal Information can be found above, under the section “How we use the information we collect”.

-User Rights under the CCPA
+User Rights under U.S Applicable Law

 Access to Personal Information